apache/activemq-artemis/docs/user-manual/en/diverts.md

 of a transformer on a message are not directly available for other diverts or their filters on the same address.

+See the documentation on [adding runtime dependencies](using-server.md) to understand how to make your transformer available to the broker.

 A divert will only divert a message to an address on the *same server*, however, if you want to divert to an address on a different server, a common pattern would be to divert to a local store-and-forward queue,